Muffi-11/innersource/templates/README.md

 ## Template files

-When creating a repository, it can be helpful to start with a template instead of a blank page.
+When creating a **repository**, it can be helpful to start with a template instead of a blank page.
 Here are some of our favorite resources, templates, and examples for important files in GitHub Repositories.

 - [Make a README.md](https://www.makeareadme.com/)
 - [.gitignore](https://github.com/github/gitignore)